aashaypalliwar/config-hose/README.md

     }
 }
 ```
-In case of simple declaration of file and its alias, default JSON parser will be used to fetch values if the path to the file ends in .json.
-Default YAML parser will be used if path ends in .yaml or .yml .
-In all other cases, file type will be assumed to be like .env file and parsed using default ENV parser.
+In case of a simple declaration of a file and its alias, default JSON parser will be used to fetch values if the path to the file ends in .json.
+Default YAML parser will be used if path ends in .yaml or .yml.
+In all other cases, the file type will be assumed to be like .env file and parsed using default ENV parser.

 ```json
 {